lioneltrs/goNCommand/README.md

 ## Contributing

-Feel free to fork this code (and solve the mystery of 050-p1.p1 wrong CRC32).
+Feel free to fork this code (and solve the Metal Slug 4 or the King of Fighters 2003 problems).

 ## License